Your Step-by-Step Guide to Annual Return Filing

 Tax Filing Obligations with IRAS

 Beyond annual returns and AGMs, there’s another crucial part of the compliance puzzle - tax filing.
-A business operating in Singapore is mandated to submit a corporate income tax return if its income exceeds $22,000 or if they have income derived from Singapore as non-residents.
 Each business in Singapore is required to annually submit Estimated Chargeable Income (ECI) and a formal income tax return using either Form C-S, Form C-S (Lite), or Form C to IRAS.

 Filing ECI